unjs/ufo/README.md

 ### `parseFilename(input)`

-Parses a url and returns last segment in path as filename.
+Parses a URL and returns last segment in path as filename.

 If `{ strict: true }` is passed as the second argument, it will only return the last segment only if ending with an extension.